TerribleBrad/Streamlined-Skyrim/README.md

 # Noteworthy Mods and What Gameplay to Expect

 Streamlined Skyrim will drastically change your game.
 Perk trees will have new and interesting perks that offer more build flexibility.
 Combat is akin to what you might see in a Witcher or Dark Souls game.
 Some wonderful new quests and unique followers are featured in the list to make sure there is always something new to experience.
 The gameplay is rather difficult, but still fair.
-New roleplay mechanics have been added to further enhance Skyrim's replayablity.
+New roleplay mechanics have been added to further enhance Skyrim's replayability.

 **General Gameplay**:

 Adamant - A Perk Overhaul is used to overhaul the perk tree allowing for new and unique character builds.
 Vanilla spells, scrolls and staffs are overhauled with Mysticism Magic of Skyrim which also adds some new spells that fit seemlessly into the game.
 Carriage and Ferry Travel Overhaul allows you to pay carriage drivers and ferrymen to bring you to smaller settlements and locations.
+Growl and Sacrilege overhaul the beast races in a lore-friendly way while also enhancing their respective perk trees and powers.
+Apothecary and Thaumaturgy handle alchemy and enchanting, providing balancing and new effects.

 **Combat**: